kobaltgit/MyGemini_Zero/readme_en.md

 We chose this approach to provide you with a powerful search tool while maintaining the core principle: **no one but you holds the key to your complete "digital vault"**.

+#### Panic Password

+For emergency situations, you can set an optional *panic password*.
+If you enter it instead of your main password to unlock the session, the bot will pretend to unlock successfully, but in reality, it will **immediately and irreversibly delete all your message history and long-term memory content**.

+This is a "plausible deniability" feature that provides an extra layer of protection in critical situations.

 ---

 ## 🚀 Key Features

-*   **🧠 Long-term memory:** Remembers the context of all your dialogues and documents, allowing you to refer to past information.
+*   **🧠 Long-term memory:** Remembers the context of all your dialogues.
+You can refer to past information and **upload files** (`.txt`, `.md`) directly into a dialogue's memory using the `/memorize` command.
-*   **🔐 Zero-Knowledge Architecture:** Cryptographic data protection with the user's master password.
+*   **🔐 Zero-Knowledge Architecture:** Cryptographic data protection with the user's master password, plus an optional **panic password** for emergency data deletion.
 *   **👤 Deep personalization:** Accounts for your profile (role, goals, style) to adapt responses.
 *   **🗂️ Multi-context dialogues:** Create, switch between, and rename independent dialogues to prevent different topics' contexts from overlapping.
+*   **📄 Data Management:** You can **archive old messages**, replacing them with concise summaries to save space, or **completely erase all your data** without deleting your account.
 *   **🖼️ Image analysis:** Recognition and description of image content with the ability to ask clarifying questions.
 *   **🌐 Internet search:** Automatic access to Google for providing up-to-date information (for supported models).
 *   **👑 Powerful admin panel:** For owners of their own instances — complete control over the bot.